The FCC just handed American hams an early Christmas present.

 Here are the only caveats (and they’re pretty minor): you’ll need at least a General Class US license to use the new allocation.
 And if you’re working the new band, you’re limited to 9.15 watts ERP.

-Phone, CW, RTTY, digital–seems like it’s all fair game.
+Phone, CW, RTTY, digital – it’s all fair game.
 We just need to keep our bandwidth no wider than 2.8 kHz.

 The ruling also notes power restrictions in the 70-centimeter band for operators in military coordination areas, but that’s outside the scope of the operations of most hams.